aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     s3://{destination-bucket-prefix}/{training-job-name}/debug-output/

-The path is derived from the value of ``s3_output_path`` and not used verbatim to ensure that artifacts from different training jobs are placed in different Amazon S3 paths (it's a good practice to keep the debug artifacts separate for different training jobs for correct analyses later on.)
+The path is derived from the value of ``s3_output_path`` and not used verbatim to ensure that artifacts from different training jobs are placed in different Amazon S3 paths.
+To enable correct analysis of different training jobs, it is a best and essential practice to keep the debug artifacts from these jobs separate.

 To access the above Amazon S3 path through the estimator object, you can do:

 .. code:: python

     tensors_s3_output_path = estimator.latest_job_debugger_artifacts_path()

 You can use the ``S3Downloader`` utility to view and download the debugging data emitted during training in Amazon S3 (Note that data is stored in a streaming fashion so the data you download locally through ``S3Downloader`` will be a snapshot of the data generated until that time.):